User6358/html-fund-me-fcc/README.md

-# Sample Blockchzin HTML / Javascript Project
+# Sample Blockchain HTML / Javascript Project

 This project demonstrates a basic website interacting with the blockchain.